Semantic Parsing with Candidate Expressions for Knowledge Base Question Answering: Background and Related Work

 In addition, the publicly available implementations of the previous constrained decoding methods iterate on tokens in vocabularies for each time step to check whether a token is valid as a next token, and the iteration process with CPUs is the bottleneck of parallel computing with GPUs.
 To reduce the number of iterations, \citetseq{DBLP:conf/emnlp/ShinLTCRPPKED21,DBLP:conf/emnlp/ScholakSB21} iterate on only \topk tokens with respect to decoders' probabilities.
 However, considering only \topk tokens raises a trade-off: (1) if the number \numk is large, the decoding time is increased; (2) otherwise, valid tokens with low probabilities are ignored, although these tokens are important for the initial search steps of weakly-supervised learning in which a model that performs search is not sufficiently trained.
 Other constrained decoding methods \citep{DBLP:conf/acl/YinN17,DBLP:conf/emnlp/KrishnamurthyDG17,DBLP:conf/emnlp/YinN18} that predict production rules as actions with custom LSTM decoders \citep{DBLP:journals/neco/HochreiterS97} also iterate on valid actions for each time step.
 In contrast, our constrained decoding method does not repeat on actions that are valid with respect to type constraints with a CPU, as the method caches a mask vector that specifies valid actions for each type, and as the mask vector is used to update a mask tensor with a GPU \Crefp{sec:mask-caching}.

-Finally, the previous constrained decoding methods treat logical forms as sequences of tokens, then have long decoding time due to long output sequences, as all symbols in logical forms are tokenized \citep{DBLP:conf/acl/Wu0XH0ZCYC20,DBLP:conf/emnlp/ShinLTCRPPKED21,DBLP:conf/emnlp/ScholakSB21,DBLP:conf/iclr/PoesiaP00SMG22}.
-Symbols, such as functions, operators or named constants, are frequently used in logical forms as the symbols are essential to synthesize logical forms.
-Therefore, logical forms can be efficiently synthesized from production rules that generate expressions that consist of symbols, to reduce the lengths of output sequences and decoding time \citep{DBLP:conf/acl/YinN17,DBLP:conf/emnlp/KrishnamurthyDG17}.
-In addition, the sub-type inference rule further reduces the lengths of action sequences \Crefp{sec:grammars-with-types}.
+Finally, the previous constrained decoding methods treat logical forms as sequences of tokens, then have long decoding time due to long output sequences, as all symbols in logical forms are tokenized \citep{DBLP:conf/acl/Wu0XH0ZCYC20,DBLP:conf/emnlp/ShinLTCRPPKED21,DBLP:conf/emnlp/ScholakSB21,DBLP:conf/iclr/PoesiaP00SMG22}. \revisedtwo{ However, symbols---such as functions, operators or named constants---are frequently used in logical forms, as the symbols are essential to synthesize logical forms.
+Therefore, our method sequentially predicts production rules themselves that generate expressions that consist of symbols, to reduce the lengths of output sequences and decoding time \citep{DBLP:conf/acl/YinN17,DBLP:conf/emnlp/KrishnamurthyDG17}. } In addition, the sub-type inference rule further reduces the lengths of action sequences \Crefp{sec:grammars-with-types}.

 Bottom-up parsing has been applied to neural semantic parsers, and it uses constrained decoding. \citetseq{DBLP:conf/naacl/RubinB21} define production rules for relational algebra \citep{codd1970relational}, and apply the production rules to compose logical forms in a bottom-up manner.
 In contrast, our constrained decoding method applies production rules in a top-down manner.
 Other bottom-up semantic parsers execute sub-logical forms during inference, and define constraints on the execution results \citep{DBLP:conf/acl/LiangBLFL17,DBLP:conf/nips/LiangNBLL18,DBLP:conf/acl/YinNYR20,DBLP:conf/coling/Gu022,DBLP:conf/acl/Gu0023}.
 This approach can filter out meaningless logical forms that cannot be captured by type constraints.
 Similarly, top-down semantic parsers also have benefited from constraints on the results of executing sub-logical forms \citep{wang2018robust,DBLP:conf/acl/ChenLYLLJ21}.
 However, executing sub-logical forms during inference, in either bottom-up or top-down manner, entails substantial computational cost.